 Change in Pension Value and Nonqualified Deferred Compensation Earnings.
+The change in the present value of each of our named executive officer's accrued pension benefits under our Retirement Plan from May 31, 2018 to May 31, 2019 was based upon the RP2014 retiree generational mortality table for males and females with mortality improvements backed off to 2006 using scale MP2014, projected using scale MP2018, blended 50% blue collar and 50% white collar.
 The change in the present value of each of our named executive officer's accrued pension benefits under our Retirement Plan from May 31, 2017 to May 31, 2018 was based upon the RP2014 retiree generational mortality table for males and females with mortality improvements backed off to 2006 using scale MP2014, projected using scale MP2017, blended 50% blue collar and 50% white collar.
 The change in the present value of each of our named executive officer's accrued pension benefits under our Retirement Plan from May 31, 2016 to May 31, 2017 was based upon the RP2014 retiree generational mortality table for males and females with mortality improvements backed off to 2006 using scale MP2014, projected using scale MP2016, blended 50% blue collar and 50% white collar.
-The change from May 31, 2015 to May 31, 2016 was based upon the RP2014 retiree generational mortality table for males and females, projected using scale MP2014, blended 50% blue collar and 50% white collar.
-The interest rate used to determine the present values was 3.85% as of May 31, 2016, 3.81% as of May 31, 2017 and 4.12% as of May 31, 2018.
-The present values were determined assuming that such amounts were payable to each of our named executive officers at their earliest unreduced retirement age in our Retirement Plan -65 years with five years of participation in our Retirement Plan.
-The present values for 2016, 2017 and 2018 assumed that 15% of our named executive officers will be paid a life annuity and 85% will be paid a lump sum.
+The interest rate used to determine the present values was 3.81% as of May 31, 2017, 4.12% as of May 31, 2018 and 3.64% as of May 31, 2019.
+The present values were determined assuming that such amounts were payable to each of our named executive officers at their earliest unreduced retirement age in our Retirement Plan - 65 years with five years of participation in our Retirement Plan.
+The present values for 2017, 2018 and 2019 assumed that 15% of our named executive officers will be paid a life annuity and 85% will be paid a lump sum.

-The lump sums were determined using a 3.85% interest rate for May 31, 2016.
-The interest rates used for May 31, 2017 and May 31, 2018 were 4.20% for the first five years, 4.77% for the next 15 years and 5.07% thereafter.
-The lump sum present value was discounted back to May 31, 2017 using 3.81% for the May 31, 2017 calculation and discounted back to May 31, 2018 using 4.12% for the May 31, 2018 calculation.
-The lump sums for 2016 and 2017 were determined using the applicable mortality table outlined in IRC Section 417(e).
-The table was projected to 2023 using Scale AA for the 2016 calculations and projected to 2027 using Scale AA for the 2017 calculations.
-For the 2018 calculations the table was projected to 2028 using Scale MP2017.
+The interest rates used for determining lump sums for May 31, 2017, May 31, 2018 and May 31, 2019 were 4.20% for the first five years, 4.77% for the next 15 years and 5.07% thereafter.
+The lump sum present value was discounted back to May 31, 2017 using 3.81% for the May 31, 2017 calculation, discounted back to May 31, 2018 using 4.12% for the May 31, 2018 calculation, and discounted back to May 31, 2019 using 3.64% for the May 31, 2019 calculation.
+The lump sums were determined using the applicable mortality table outlined in IRC Section 417(e).
+The table was projected to 2027 using Scale AA for the 2017 calculations.
+For the 2018 calculations, the table was projected to 2028 using Scale MP2017.
+For the 2019 calculations, the table was projected to 2029 using Scale MP2018.
 No pre-retirement decrements, including mortality, were assumed in these calculations.

 All Other Compensation.
 All other compensation of our named executive officers is set forth in the Summary Compensation Table and described in detail in footnote (6) of the table.
-These benefits are discussed in further detail under the heading "Compensation Discussion and Analysis - Perks and Other Benefits."
+These benefits include those discussed in further detail under the heading "Compensation Discussion and Analysis - Perks and Other Benefits."
+For Mr. Rice, all other compensation includes payments made in accordance with his employment agreement, as described in the Company's Current Report on Form 8-K dated July 6, 2018.